-1. Al's of Hampden has an astounding draft list of over 100 beers, including their own Pizza Boy options, on tap.
+1. Al's of Hampden has an astounding draft list of over 100 beers on tap, including their own Pizza Boy options.

-2. Market Cross Pub & Brewery recently added an outdoor Beer Garden where you can sample their brews and snack on appetizers.
+2. Market Cross Pub & Brewery's outdoor Beer Garden is a quiet spot where you can sample their brews and snack on appetizers.

 3. While Castlerigg Wine Shop is obviously known for its PA wine selections, they also offer beer from the Lancaster Brewing Company.